juniorgasparotto/SysCommand/readme.md

 Is the application context, where a `App` contains several `Commands` .
 Is represented by the class `SysCommand.ConsoleApp.App` and must be the first entity to be configured in your `Main(string[] args)` method.

-The application context initialization can be done in two ways, by an instance of the class `App` or through the static method `App.RunApplication` that provides a very interressant feature of `simulação de console` helping you test inputs within the Visual Studio itself, without the need to perform your ".exe" in an external console, just press the _Play_.
-Veja [Starting](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#class-app) e [Initializing for static method to the console Simulator](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#initializing-by-static-method).
+The application context initialization can be done in two ways, by an instance of the class `App` or through the static method `App.RunApplication` that provides a resource very interressant "console" simulation that helps you test your inputs inside the Visual Studio itself, without the need to perform your ".exe" in an external console, just press the _Play_.
+Veja [Starting](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#class-app) e [Booting with console Simulator](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#initializing-by-static-method).

 **`Command`**

 The commands represent a grouping of features the same business context, similar to _MVC Controllers_.
 Programmatically they are represented by classes that inherit from `SysCommand.ConsoleApp.Command` .
 Each `Command` instance will have access to the current context by the property `this.App` .

-By default, the system will try to automatically any class that extend to `Command` , therefore it is not necessary to specify them in the boot record.
+By default, the system attempts to find automatically, any class that extend to `Command` , therefore it is not necessary to specify them in the boot record, although this is possible.
 Veja [Types of commands](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#kind-of-commands) e [Specifying the types of commands](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#specifying-commands).

 **`Argument`**

-The arguments represent the most basic of a console application, are known `--argument-name value` , `-v` and etc. Programmatically they are represented by _Properties_ of `Command` and shall be accompanied by a method called `Main()` (without parameters) to be able to intercept if a property had or no input.
-The name "Main" was chosen by the similarity of concept with the method `Main(string[] args)` .
+The arguments represent the most basic of a console application, are known `--argument-name value` , `-v` and etc. Programmatically they are represented by _Properties_ of `Command` and shall be accompanied by a method called `Main()` (without parameters) to be able to intercept if a property was used.
+The name `Main` was chosen by the similarity of concept with the method `Main(string[] args)` .

-User-side, no special syntax was created, all the known standard has been complied with, that is, the long arguments are accessed with the prefix `--` with the name of the argument and short with a dash `-` or a `/` bar accompanied by only one character.
+User-side, no special syntax was created, known standards were implemented, i.e. the long arguments are accessed with the prefix `--` and the name of the argument.
+The short arguments are accessed with a dash `-` or a `/` bar and are accompanied by only one character.
 The values of the arguments must be in front of the argument name separated by a space ` ` or by `:` characters or `=` .
 Positional inputs are also supported, allowing the omission of the name of the argument.

 By default, all public properties of your `Command` are enabled to be `arguments` .
-Veja [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties), [Ignore public manual choice properties using attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-ignore-public), [Input](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#input) e [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types).
+Veja [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties), [Manual choice of properties via attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-ignore-public), [Input](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#input) e [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types).

 **`Action`**

 Represent the same actions the _Actions of MVC Controllers_.
-Programmatically represent the _methods_ of `Command` and its parameters (if any) shall be converted into `arguments` that will only be accessed when accompanied by `actions` name.
+Programmatically represent the _methods_ of `Command` and its parameters (if any) will be converted into `arguments` and that can only be accessed when accompanied by the name of the action.

-Its use is similar to the way we use `git` resources like: `git add -A` ; `git commit -m "comments"` , where `add` and `commit` would be the name of `actions` `-A` `-m` their respective and and `arguments` .
+Its use is similar to the way we use `git` resources like: `git add -A` ; `git commit -m "comments"` , where `add` and `commit` would be the name of the stock and `-A` `-m` their respective and `arguments` .

-It is still possible to use a `action` name in your input, omitting this feature we call `Métodos Padrão` and looks very similar to the use of properties.
+You can still use an action your name in input, omitting this feature we call `Métodos Padrão` and looks very similar to the use of properties.

 By default, all public methods of your `Command` are enabled to be `actions` .
 Veja [Working with methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods), [Ignore public methods by a manual choice using attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-ignore-public) e [Standard methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-default).